Powder Mountain, Utah

 Lodges and Food

 The Hidden Lake lodge is tiny with a very limited food offering and no indoor seating on the food-service level, but you can climb another set of stairs for picnic table seating on the 3rd floor.
 The main cafeteria is in the Timberline lodge.
-Cafeteria food was average for a smaller resort.
+Cafeteria food was average for a smaller resort in 2022.

 Real Estate